 8. There’s a road in Dubai, where guys and girls (occasionally) flirt with each other in Dubai style

-The spot at the Jumeirah beach walk that’s lined with many eateries is almost always filled with young people.
+The spot at the Jumeirah beach walk is where young people hang around.
 You can witness young guys and girls with their music turned on loud and the windows down driving back and forth to show off their cool car and style.
 Occasionally, they also exchange their numbers and even whistle.
 To exchange numbers they throw in napkins, cards and papers to them.
 But when the rich youngsters don’t find anything, you can see mobile phones flying through the car windows.
-Now that’s some show off, isn’t it?
+Now that’s some show-off, isn’t it?

 Don’t be naughty and expect anything more, flirting in Dubai stops at this.

-9. Having a dangerous and exotic animals as pets is a matter of status symbol
+9. Having dangerous and exotic animals as pets is a matter of status symbol

 Now that’s something I won’t be proud of.
-Pets belong in the wild and they should not be chained and kept for our own pleasure.
+Animals should live in their natural habitat.
 Having said that, although, Arabs keep wild beasts as pets; they treat them with utmost care and love.
 While the lions are fed with the Sharks as food, the cheetahs enjoy the boat rides and Camels enjoy walks in the desert.
-Along with Cheetah, lions, leopards, camels, and falcons, the list of exotic pets include the endangered tortoise, iguana, ball python, terrapin, non-venomous snakes, parrot, macaw, crocodile, cockatoo, and baboon.
+Along with Cheetah, lions, leopards, camels, and falcons, the list of exotic pets includes the endangered tortoise, iguana, ball python, terrapin, non-venomous snakes, parrot, macaw, crocodile, cockatoo, and baboon.

 10. Dubai has no zip codes or area codes and no postal delivery service